ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

       rnn_layers: 1
     embed_cache_dir: .vector_cache

-Here We set the embed cache dir to .vector cache to avoid downloading pre-trained embeddings repeatedly for each configuration.
+We set the embed cache dir to .vector cache to avoid downloading pre-trained embeddings repeatedly for each configuration.

 Then the training command is: